mikaelpatel/Arduino-Shell/README.md

 ![screenshot](https://dl.dropboxusercontent.com/u/993383/Cosa/screenshots/Screenshot%20from%202016-02-29%2011%3A00%3A13.png)

-The help debugging and performance tune scripts the shell has built-in instruction level trace.
-It prints the instruction cycle count, script address, opcode, stack depth and contents).
+The shell has built-in instruction level trace to aid script debugging and performance tuning.
+It prints the instruction cycle count, script address, opcode (or full operation name), stack depth and contents.
 Typical output in the Serial Monitor above.

 The classical Arduino Blink sketch in the shell script language is
 ```